weinman/practical-cnn/doc/instructions.md

 > 3. Use the new model to recognise the characters in the sentence by repeating the previous part.
 Does it work better?
 > 4.  **Advanced.** What else can you change to make the performance even better?

-### Part 4.7: Training using the GPU

-> Skip this part if you do not wish to experiment training using GPU hardware.

-A key challenge in deep learning is the sheer amount of computation required to train gigantic models from equally gigantic data collections.
-State-of-the-art vision models, for example, take weeks to train on specialised hardware such as GPUs, and they are essentially untrainable on CPU (unless you have access to a very large cluster).
-Thus it is practically important to learn how to use this hardware.

-In MatConvNet this is almost trivial as it builds on the easy-to-use GPU support in MATLAB.
-You can follow this list of steps to try it out:

-1. Clear the models generated and cached in the previous steps.
-To do this, rename or delete the directories `data/characters-experiment` and `data/characters-jit-experiment`.
-2. Make sure that MatConvNet is compiled with GPU support.
-To do this, use `setup('useGpu', true)`.
-3. Try again training the model of `exercise4.m` switching to `true` the `useGpu` flag.

-> **Task:** Follow the steps above and note the speed of training.
-How many images per second can you process now?

-For these small images, the GPU speedup is probably modest (perhaps 2-5 fold).
-However, for larger models it becomes really dramatic (>10 fold).

-## Part 5: using pretrained models
+## [Optional] Part 5: using pretrained models

 A characteristic of deep learning is that it constructs *representations* of the data.
 These representations tend to have a universal value, or at least to be applicable to an array of problems that transcends the particular task a model was trained for.
 This is fortunate as training complex models requires weeks of works on one or more GPUs or hundreds of CPUs; these models can then be frozen and reused for a number of additional applications, with no or minimal additional work.

 In this part we will see how MatConvNet can be used to download and run high-performance CNN models for image classification.
 These models are trained from 1.2M images in the ImageNet datasets to discriminate 1,000 different object categories.

-Several [pertained models](http://www.vlfeat.org/matconvnet/pretrained/) can be downloaded from the MatConvNet website, including several trained using other CNN implementations such as Caffe.
+Several [pretained models](http://www.vlfeat.org/matconvnet/pretrained/) can be downloaded from the MatConvNet website, including several trained using other CNN implementations such as Caffe.
 One such models is included in the practical `data/imagenet-vgg-verydeep-16.mat` file.
 This is one of the best models from the ImageNet ILSVCR Challenge 2014.

 ### Part 5.1:  load a pre-trained model